Transposition cipher: General principle

 In practice, a message this short and with a predictable keyword would be broken almost immediately with cryptanalysis techniques.

 Transposition ciphers have several vulnerabilities (see the section on "Detection and cryptanalysis" below), and small mistakes in the encipherment process can render the entire ciphertext meaningless.

 However, given the right conditions - long messages (e.g., over 100–200 letters), unpredictable contents, unique keys per message, strong transposition methods, and so on - guessing the right words could be computationally impossible without further information.
 In their book on codebreaking historical ciphers, Elonka Dunin and Klaus Schmeh describe double columnar transposition (see below) as "one of the best manual ciphers known".

 Rail Fence cipher

 The Rail Fence cipher is a form of transposition cipher that gets its name from the way in which it is encoded.
-In the rail fence cipher, the plaintext is written downwards and diagonally on successive "rails" of an imaginary fence, then moving up when we get to the bottom.
+In the rail fence cipher, the plaintext is written downward and diagonally on successive "rails" of an imaginary fence, then moves up when it gets to the bottom.
 The message is then read off in rows.
-For example, using three "rails" and a message of 'WE ARE DISCOVERED FLEE AT ONCE', the cipherer writes out:
+For example, using three "rails" and a message of 'WE ARE DISCOVERED FLEE AT ONCE', the encrypter writes out: